 - Company — finally, which company do you want to work with given the kinds of accounts, amount of money, and contents you want to have?

-Below is a partial glossary, and below that, a quick exercise to help you start thinking about ethical investing.
-Want more?
-Sign up for the workshop, get the guide!
+Below is a partial glossary, and below that, a quick exercise to help you start thinking about investing… so you can think about how you might approach it.

-Accredited Investor — someone with at least $1M to invest; when you are accredited certain investments, including many impact investments are open to you that are not available to the non-accredited.
+Accredited Investor — someone with at least $1M to invest or an income of $200k+ / year.
+When you are accredited certain investments, including many impact investments are open to you that are not available to the non-accredited.

 ESG – Environmental, Social and Governance (ESG) factors are collected by corporations, and may be used by impact investors as part of their investment analysis as a way to evaluate whether their investments promote sustainable, fair and effective practices and mitigate potential risks.
 ESG may be referred to as “ESG investments” or “Responsible investing.” [read more].